-In a large bowl, whisk together the condensed milk, butter, and vanilla extract.
+- In a large bowl, whisk together the condensed milk, melted butter, and vanilla extract until well combined.

-- Add 5 cups of the coconut and all of the powdered sugar.
+- Add 5 cups of the coconut and the confectioner's sugar.
 Stir well until well combined

 - Chill for 15 minutes.
 In the meantime, add the remaining 1/2 cup of coconut to a bowl.
 Line a baking sheet with wax or parchment paper and set aside.

 - Once the cookie batter is chilled, portion the cookie batter into 1 1/2 teaspoon portions.
 Roll into balls and place on the baking sheet.
 Once all rolled, place the baking sheet in the fridge for 10 minutes.

 - In the meantime, over a double boiler, melt the chocolate chips until smooth and glossy.
 Dip the coconut balls into the melted chocolate and tap off the excess chocolate.